Seven Amazing Mini-Safaris You Can Make in Nairobi City

 The Nairobi Safari Package

 Nairobi is the Capital City of Kenya and one of the better-known urban centres in Africa.
-It is home to nearly 4.2 million people (2022 estimate ) and so qualifies as a large urban settlement.
-However, the City retains a vibrant African Safari flavour that tar and concrete have, despite the City's hectic growth, failed to rub out!
+It is estimated to be home to 4.2 million people in 2022 and therefore qualifies as a major urban settlement.
+However, despite its hectic growth, the city retains a vibrant African safari flavour that tar and concrete have failed to erase !

-In this post, we will fashion a nature-friendly safari package that you may enjoy right inside the City.
+This post invokes a nature-friendly safari package you may enjoy inside the City.
 Only attractions that carry a touch of the wild or reconnect you with nature will be worthy of our attention here, so do not expect anything of urban pedigree!

-Your Nairobi safari could be borne of necessity, for example, when you do not have sufficient time for a real Kenyan safari.
-Likewise, you may have found yourself with a few hours or days in the City to spare before you connect to your destination or get down to the meeting or other business that brought you here.
-Alternatively, you may be a resident who wants to enjoy a quick excursion in the City alone, or with family or friends.
+Your Nairobi safari may be out of necessity, like when you do not have sufficient time for a real Kenyan safari.
+Or you may have found yourself with a few hours or days in the City to spare before you connect to your destination or get down to the meeting or other business that brought you here.
+You could as well be a resident desiring a quick excursion in the City alone, or with family or friends.
 Whatever your situation, Nairobi has many ways to connect you with nature.
-Allow us to lay them bare for you now:

-An unhurried round of the Nairobi safari package could take you more than a week to complete!
-Its numerous mini-safari options will connect you back to nature without having to move beyond a 30-kilometre radius of your hotel bed or home!
+An unhurried round of the Nairobi safari package could take you a week or more to complete!
+Numerous mini-safari options will connect you back to nature within a 30-kilometre radius of your hotel bed or home!
 Here are our top seven:

 1. Nairobi National Park

 The Nairobi National Park prides itself as the only natural wildlife park in the world located inside a city.
-It is the oldest national park in Kenya and its creation in 1946 marked the turning point in the management of wildlife in Kenya.
-Before then, wildlife conservation areas were not demarcated in Kenya.
-Wild animals roamed freely from one corner of the country to the other in a literal 'national park' fashion!
+It is the oldest national park in Kenya and its creation in 1946 marked the turning point in wildlife management in Kenya.
+Before then, wildlife conservation areas were not defined with wild animals roaming freely in a literal 'national park' fashion!

-Nairobi National Park's main gate is located a mere seven kilometres from the City Centre along Lang'ata Road.
-Whenever road traffic is low, you can drive from the Centre to the Park in ten minutes or less.
+Nairobi National Park's main gate is about ten kilometres from the city centre along Lang'ata Road.
+With low road traffic, you can drive from the centre to the Park in ten minutes or less.

-You are required to use a tour van, taxi or private vehicle to enter the Park.
 Attractions at the Park include the endangered rhino, lion, cheetah, buffalo, giraffe, zebra, wild beast, eland and tens of other species that roam the Athi-Kapiti plains.
 The plains extend to the Southern Maasai country to join the Amboseli and Mara wildlife zones.
-There are hundreds of bird species to spot top, including seasonal immigrants from other continents.
-Several picnic sites provide you with more reason to spend time in the Park after you view the animals.
+There are hundreds of bird species to spot too including seasonal immigrants from other continents.
+Several picnic sites may persuade you to enjoy relaxation moments in the Park after you view the animals.

 2. Nairobi Animal Orphanage

 The Nairobi Animal Orphanage is located inside Nairobi National Park.
-It is a nurturing ground for injured, abandoned or orphaned animals of all species rescued by the Kenya Wildlife Service (KWS) from all parts of Kenya.
+It is a nurturing ground for injured, abandoned or orphaned animals rescued by the Kenya Wildlife Service.
 Some of the animals are eventually released back to their natural habitats.
 Those unable to adjust to life in the wild are left to live their whole lives in the Orphanage.

 In addition to serving as a rescue centre, the Orphanage provides an apt stage for the KWS to highlight and share with visitors the challenges and benefits of wildlife conservation.